๐Ÿ•ฏ๏ธAfrican American History โ€“ Before 1865

 Why This Matters

-These figures demonstrate that African Americans weren't passive victims of enslavement—they actively shaped their own destinies using the tools available to them.
+These figures demonstrate that African Americans actively shaped their own destinies using the tools available to them.
 Don't just memorize names and dates.
 Know what type of resistance each leader represents, whether they advocated for moral suasion or armed rebellion, and how their religious leadership connected to broader movements for freedom and equality.

 Institution Builders: Creating Independent Black Spaces

-When white churches relegated Black worshippers to segregated seating or denied them leadership roles, African Americans responded by building their own institutions—churches, mutual aid societies, and denominations that served as the foundation for community organizing and political activism.
+When white churches relegated Black worshippers to segregated seating or denied them leadership roles, African Americans responded by building their own institutions.
+Churches, mutual aid societies, and independent denominations became the foundation for community organizing and political activism.

 Richard Allen

-• Walked out of St. George's Methodist Church after being pulled from his knees during prayer, demonstrating that dignity and self-determination were non-negotiable
+• Walked out of St. George's Methodist Church in Philadelphia (1792/1793) after he and other Black worshippers were physically pulled from their knees during prayer, demonstrating that dignity and self-determination were non-negotiable

 • Used the AME Church as an abolitionist platform, proving that religious independence and political activism were inseparable in antebellum Black life